 |1 terawatt (TW)||= 1,000 GW||= 1,000,000 MW|

-ASIC machine specs list maximum kilowatt (kW), or joules (J/s).
+ASIC machine specs list maximum watt (W), or joule (J).
 This value is how much energy is expected to be drawn by the machine.
-Confusingly a Wh is equal to 3,600 joules and a kWh is 3,600,000.
-But don’t worry, independent miners need only know kilowatt hour (kWh).
+W and J are of equivalent value, so 2,000 W is equal to 2,000 J. Confusingly, a Watt hour (Wh) is equal to 3,600 joules/second (J/s) and a kilowatt hour (kWh) is 3,600,000 J/s.
+But don’t worry, independent miners usually only need to know kilowatt hour (kWh) to work out power consumption costs.

 kWh Consumption for Bitcoin Miners